Codexa-v1/Codexa/docs/development/Backend.md

 We used eight different schemas for our models, namely: event, guest, vendor, venue, eventguest, eventvendor, eventguest, eventschedule

-- The **Event model** has information that we keep on a specific evet
+- The **Event model** has information that we keep on a specific event

 ```bash
 import mongoose from "mongoose";